deftdevs/bootstrapi/jira/Apis/DirectoriesApi.md

 # **setDirectories**
 > List setDirectories(AbstractDirectoryBean, test-connection)

-Set or update a list of user directories
+Set a list of user directories

     NOTE: All existing directories with the same &#39;name&#39; attribute are updated.